 In partnership with UVM’s Expanded Food Nutrition Education Program (EFNEP) we develop and distribute local food curriculum and outreach materials throughout the state.
 Classes are directed towards low income families and seniors.
 Lessons developed for the Around the Table, Senior Farm Share, and Senior Farm to Family Programs include local food recipes, how to shop for local food on a budget, and how to preserve local food for winter use.

-Our policy research addresses farmers markets as well as federal, state, and community programs that increase food access for low income Vermonters.
+We conduct policy research to increase understanding of how federal, state, and community programs can increase food access for low income Vermonters.
 We identify opportunities for increasing the use of local food in these programs, thereby increasing local food access for low income Vermonters while developing the market for Vermont farmers.

 We believe it is important to know how and why Vermont farmers contribute to alleviating food insecurity in the state.
 How are farmers measuring the economic impact of their discounts, donations and other efforts?
 What information are they collecting?
 Are their practices sustainable?
 This information will be used to develop programing that helps farmers help their communities more effectively.